jcsilva/docker-kaldi-gstreamer-server/README.md

 Testing
 -------

+First of all, please, check if your setup is ok.
+It can be done using your browser following these steps:
+1. Open a websocket client in your browser (e.g: [Simple-WebSocket-Client](https://github.com/hakobera/Simple-WebSocket-Client) or http://www.websocket.org/echo.html)
+2. Connect to your master server: 'ws://MASTER_SERVER/client/ws/status'.
+If your master is on local host port 8080, you can try: 'ws://localhost:8080/client/ws/status'.
+3. If your setup is ok, the answer is going to be something like: 'RESPONSE: {"num_workers_available": 1, "num_requests_processed": 0}'.

+After checking the setup, you should test your speech recognition service.
+For this, you can

+1. You can download [this client](https://github.com/alumae/kaldi-gstreamer-server/blob/master/kaldigstserver/client.py) for your host machine and execute it.
+When the master is on the local host, port 8080 and you have a wav file sampled at 16 kHz located at /home/localhost/audio/, you can type:
+'python client.py -u ws://localhost:8080/client/ws/speech -r 32000 /home/localhost/audio/sample16k.wav'

-I have used [Kõnele](http://kaljurand.github.io/K6nele/) for testing the service.
+2. You can use [Kõnele](http://kaljurand.github.io/K6nele/) for testing the service.
 It is an Android app that is freely available for downloading at Google Play.
+You must configure it to use your ASR service.

-A Javascript client is available at http://kaljurand.github.io/dictate.js/.
+3. A Javascript client is available at http://kaljurand.github.io/dictate.js/.
+You must configure it to use your ASR service.

 Credits
 --------